marisafrommsft/computerscience/Events and Hacks/Student Hacks/dubhacks/readme.md

 ## Minute by Minute Fun

-It's always a good idea to be around at the booth, but if you're listed as the "booth owner" please make sure you're there to keep things running and field questions!
+You're always welcome to be at the booth, but if you're listed as the "booth owner" **please be there** to answer questions and represent Microsoft well.

 **Saturday Oct.
 20**
 - 1:00pm:         The fun begins!  **Check in at Mary Gates Hall and come to Microsoft booth**
-- 1:30pm:          Keynote speakers (Jenny, Bernd, Christina) -> Kayne Hall
+- 1:30pm:          Keynote speakers (Jenny, Bernd, Christina) --> Kayne Hall
 - 2:00pm:          Keynote & Opening Ceremony (Jenny, Bernd, Christina on stage)
 - 3:00pm:          Hacking is in full swing (Dustin, Eunice, Lawrence at booth) * **Time to start mentoring!** *
 - 5:30pm:          Dinner